omniosorg/omniosorg.github.io/_docs/info/openldap.md

 root:# svcadm enable network/openldap
 ```

 To check to see if the server is running and configured correctly, you can run a search against it with **ldapsearch(1)**.
-By default, `ldapsearch` is installed as `/usr/bin/ldapsearch`:

 ```terminal
 root:# ldapsearch -x -b '' -s base '(objectclass=*)' namingContexts